lambdaclass/concrete/docs/MUT_REF_SEMANTICS.md

 This distinction exists because borrow-block refs are tied to a specific scope and alloca, while function parameter refs are incoming pointers with no scope to manage.

+To be precise about "reborrowable": the reborrowing of parameter refs is **implicit** — the checker simply does not consume a `&mut T` argument unless it is a borrow-block ref (it checks `env.borrowRefs` before consuming).
+There is **no explicit reborrow syntax** (`&mut *r` does not parse); see section 10.
+Borrow-block refs get no reborrowing of either kind — passing one to a function consumes it, per section 3.

 ## 3. What Consumes a Borrow-Block `&mut T` Ref

 | Operation | Consumes? | Mechanism |